A Mission

 Nurturing of Monastic Translators

 The profound essence of Buddhist teachings relies on monastics practicing and passing it on from one generation to another.
-Nurturing monastic talent is extremely arduous.
-Young monastics have to start memorizing sutras at an early age, engage in constant debate and contemplation, become adept in accurate wording, and be pragmatic in their practice and internalization of Buddhist teachings.
-Only then, can they accurately elucidate Buddha’s true meaning, bringing the light of wisdom to all.
-Over the past two decades, we have embarked on this journey, and we are about to witness the awe-inspiring gathering of countless monastic translators.
+Nurturing monastic talent is not an easy process.
+Young monastics have to start memorizing sutras at an earlier age, engage in debate and contemplation, become adept in accurate wording, and be pragmatic in their practice and internalization of Buddhist teachings.
+Only then can they accurately elucidate Buddha’s true meaning, sharing the light of wisdom.
+Over the past two decades, we have embarked on this journey, and we are about to witness monastic translators on a scale unseen for centuries.

 Translation Process

-To ensure the accurate transmission of Buddhist teachings, we’ve referenced the historical Tibetan-to-Chinese translation process.
-We created 12 distinct translation roles ranging from translating, reviewing, wordsmithing to annotating – aimed at producing a comprehensive translation of Tibetan Buddhist sutras.
-The team of over 70 translators comprise of monastics well-versed in The Five Great Treatises as well as laity who are professors and experts in this field.
-The result: a complete, large-scale, systematic and rigorous translation bureau.
+To ensure the accurate preservation of Buddhist teachings, we’ve referenced the historical Tibetan-to-Chinese translation process.
+We created 12 distinct translation roles ranging from translating, reviewing, wordsmithing to annotating—aimed at producing a comprehensive and accurate translation of Tibetan Buddhist sutras.
+The team of over 70 translators comprise of monastics well-versed in the Five Great Treatises as well as laity who are experts in this field.
+The result: a large-scale, systematic and rigorous translation institute.

 Preserving Sutras

+We have traveled extensively to different countries, to collect and preserve Buddhist sutras, some of which are the remaining last copy in the world.
 The complete preservation of Buddhist sutras has a profound impact on the flourishing or demise of Buddhist teachings.
 The circulation of Buddhist sutras signifies that Buddhist teachings continue to be passed on from one generation to another.
 The translation of Buddhist sutras draws heavily upon numerous sutras as sources of reference.
-Comparing the differences in various editions, removing the redundant and filling in the gaps to compose a complete version.
+Comparing the differences in various editions, removing the redundant and filling in the gaps to compass a complete version.
 We hope that by extensively reading sutras, all can benefit themselves and others, ultimately achieving enlightenment.